APSU Study Abroad in Greece

-Theseus killing the minotaur in the Labyrinth....
-Agamemnon sailing off for Troy, and returning to his murderous wife...Pericles overseeing the construction of the Parthenon....Socrates teaching in the Athenian marketplace...The struggle for independence in the 1820's...The awful years of World War II.
+Theseus killing the minotaur in the Labyrinth...Agamemnon sailing off for Troy, and returning to his murderous wife...Pericles overseeing the construction of the Parthenon...Socrates teaching in the Athenian marketplace...The struggle for independence in the 1820's...The awful years of World War II.
 Whether myth or history these events occurred not in a dusty book, but in a dusty country, a country filled with breathtaking physical beauty as well as some of the finest people on earth.
-Austin Peay offers the opportunity for a unique program of study in Greece.
+Austin Peay State Univ. offers the opportunity for a unique program of study in Greece.
 Our program offers a look at Greece which is not solely focused on the ancient world, but includes much that is modern.
-Our goal is to introduce you to a complex country that has a rich ancient heritage, as well as a thriving modern culture.
+Our goal is to introduce you to a complex country that has a rich ancient heritage as well as a thriving modern culture.

 Our students follow two courses: Ancient Greek Art and Archaeology, and Modern Greek Language.
 The archaeology course involves an initial intensive textbook survey of the development of Greek art, as students become familiar with the major sites which have been excavated over the last 150 years.
 This information is presented in its historical context.
 Once we finish the classroom survey, we embark on three weeks of site visits.
 During that time we visit practically every major site studied, as well as some minor ones.